 Although Frici Papa opened after the fall of the iron curtain, this eatery has rightfully become a darling for tourists who're looking to experience a piece of communist-era dining—prices are rock-bottom, cheap wood panelings decorate the walls, tablecloths are covered with sticky plastic, waiters are dressed as if parachuted here from the '80s.

-The extensive menu includes most traditional Hungarian staples ranging from beef stew with egg dumplings (€5) to chicken paprikás (€5), layered potatoes (€3), and the cottage cheese-topped noodles, túrós csusza (€2).
-Certainly don't expect a Michelin-star kitchen here, but most of the dishes are passable.
-My two favorites besides the túrós csusza are both desserts: the poppy-seeds-coated mákos guba (€2), and the sweet cottage cheese-filled palacsinta (Hungarian crepes) smothered in vanilla sauce (€1).
+The extensive menu features traditional Hungarian staples like beef stew with egg dumplings (€5), chicken paprikás (€5), and layered potatoes (€3).
+The food is far from Michelin-star level, but that's not the point here.
+I enjoy most the túrós csusza (€2), a cottage cheese- and cracklings-topped noodle dish, the poppy-seeds-coated mákos guba dessert (€2), and the palacsinta (Hungarian crepes) smothered in vanilla sauce (€1).
+Cash-only!